 CLOSING DOWN: Authorize deactivation of sections, branches, or units when they are no longer required.

-At the direction of the Superintendent, deactivate the entire emergency response.
+• At the direction of the Superintendent, deactivate the entire emergency response.
 If the fire department or other outside agency calls an "all clear," contact the district before taking any further action.

 Ensure that any open actions not yet completed will be taken care of after deactivation.

 Ensure the return of all equipment and reusable supplies to Logistics.

 Close out all logs.
 Ensure that all logs, reports, and other relevant documents are completed and provided to the Documentation Unit.
-Announce the termination of the emergency and proceed with

 Announce the termination of the emergency and proceed with recovery operations if necessary.

 COMMAND POST Campus map

 EQUIPMENT/ Master keys

 SUPPLIES: Staff and student rosters

 Disaster response forms

 Emergency plan

 Duplicate rosters (two sets)

 Tables and chairs (if Command Post is outdoors)

 Vests (if available)

 Job description clipboards

 Command Post tray (pens, etc.)

 School district radio

 Campus two-way radios

 AM/FM radio (battery)

 Bullhorn